Gift Guide · Father's Day

 Making It Personal: What Actually Lands

 The gifts that actually matter are the ones that show you've been paying attention.
 Your dad mentioned a band he likes, and you got him tickets.
-Your dad has talked about wondering who his great-grandfather was, and you got him a Portrait.
+Your dad has talked about wondering what his grandfather's war was actually like, and you got him a Military Chapter.
 Your dad loves a particular type of coffee, and you got him a subscription.
 The gift says: "I was listening.
 I remembered.
 I thought about what would make you happy, specifically."

 That's the gift that doesn't get returned to Target.